WEST LIBERTY UNIVERSITY

 Section 2.
 A referendum by the general faculty may be initiated by majority vote of the Senate in accordance with Section 2 of Article VII of the Faculty Senate Constitution.

 Section 3.
-In order to recall their Senator, sixty percent of the constituency need to vote in favor of recall, and to notify the Senate Chairperson by letter of their decision.
+In order to recall their Senator, sixty percent of the constituency need to vote in favor of recall, and to notify the Senate Chairperson in writing of their decision.

 Article VI: Committees and Subcommittees

 Section 1.
 All committees and subcommittees will be established by the Faculty Senate at its first regular meeting.
 The first vacancy will be filled by the nominee receiving the greatest number of votes, etc, until all vacancies are filled.
 The chairperson of a standing committee must be a Senator.
 If a Committee Chair is unable to perform the Committee chair duties, the Senate Chair can propose a motion to replace the Chair by a majority vote of the Faculty Senate.
 The membership of ad hoc committees created to study specific problems will be determined by the chairperson.
 The Senate will also establish whatever rules and procedures it deems necessary for the functions of such committees and subcommittees, consistent with the Constitution and these By-Laws.

 Section 2.
 The faculty senate will determine which, if any, standing committees it will constitute.
 There are two positions which must be filled at the first meeting: the Faculty Senate Finance Chair and the Representative to the Policy Review Committee.

 Section 3.
 The chairpersons of these standing committees shall constitute the executive board.
 The Senate Chair can invite chairs of ad hoc committees, parliamentarian, ACF representative, and other faculty, to join the executive board.

 Section 1.
 These By-Laws or any portion thereof may be repealed or amended by two-thirds majority vote of the voting members of the Faculty Senate.